 3. Be Wary of Eye Creams in Jars

 Like face masks, many eye creams are sold in jars.
 However unlike face masks, eye treatments contain highly active ingredients which when exposed to air and other impurities from your fingers, can break down, oxidize, and become ineffective.
-Concealed packaging, like Eye Wrinkle Corrector, protects the active ingredients for your best results.
+Concealed packaging, like Total Eye Treatment, protects the active ingredients for your best results.

 4. Avoid Moisturizers Around the Eyes